top of page

 Challenge Eleven: Other income sources are not taken into account

-As with Bengen, other income sources are not considered in the GK research, which could lead to unnecessary cuts in early retirement spending.
+As with Bengen, other income sources are not considered in the GK research, which could result in unnecessary cuts to early retirement spending.

-For example, in our baseline case in early retirement, our 1973 retiree's income recovered to around £3,100 per month twenty years into retirement (after falling to around £2,200 eight years into retirement).
+For example, in our baseline case in early retirement, our 1973 retiree's income recovered to around £38,000 per annum twenty years into retirement (after falling to below £24,000 ten years into retirement).

-If we add two state pensions into our plan, David and Samantha's real income drops slightly less after eight years into their retirement (£2,700 vs. £2,200) as David's state pension has just begun payment (reducing the withdrawal rate on the portfolio and therefore reducing the chances of downwards adjustments in (real) spending).
+If we add two state pensions into our plan, David and Samantha's reduction in real income will be far less after ten years into their retirement (£34,543 vs. £23,655) as David's state pension has just begun payment (reducing the withdrawal rate on the portfolio and therefore reducing the chances of downwards adjustments in (real) spending).

 The impact of adding two state pensions is significant.